PepperGo/AWS-Certification-Preparation/AWS Certified Developer - Associate/OnlineCourses/AWS Cloud Practitioner Essentials -Digital/Security.md

 Login to the AWS Mangement Console, create a user, assign the user to a group and apply permissions

 Sercurity, Identity & Compliance -> IAM

+### AWS Security Compliance Programs
+AWS does communicate its security and control environment relevant to customers.
+AWS does this by doing the following:
+- Obtaining industry certifications and independent third-party attestation.
+- Publishing information about the AWS security and control practices in whitepapers and web site content.
+- Providing certificates, reports, and other documentation directly to AWS customers under NDA as requird.

+#### Assurance Programs
+- Certifications/Attestations
+- Laws, Regulation, and Privacy
+- Alignments/Frameworks

+#### AWS Risk and Compliance Programs
+- Information about AWS controls
+- Assist customers in documenting their framework

+The AWS Risk and Compliance Program is made up of three components:
+- Risk management
+- Control environment
+- Information security

+##### Risk management
+- Strategic business plan includes risk management
+- Re-evaluated at least biannually
+- Identify risks
+- Implement appropriate measures
+- Additional internal/external risk assessments

+The AWS Compliance and Security teams have established an information security framework and policies based on the following governing bodies:
+- COBIT
+  - Control Objectives for Information and related Technology
+- AICPA
+  - American Institute of Certified Public Accountants
+- NIST
+  - National Institute of Standards and Technology